-&lt;sup>16 Potential Recharge Zones of Over-drawn River Basins of Balochistan, Pakistan, TA-4560 (PAK) Project for "Supporting Implementation of IWRM Policy in Balochistan" - Government of Balochistan - ADB and Royal Government of Netherlands.
+&lt;sup>17 Potential Recharge Zones of Over-drawn River Basins of Balochistan, Pakistan, TA-4560 (PAK) Project for "Supporting Implementation of IWRM Policy in Balochistan" - Government of Balochistan - ADB and Royal Government of Netherlands.

-the north-south path with some local changes.
+with the confluence of Loralai, Beiji and Khost rivers.
+Overall, surface flows follow the north-south path with some local changes.
 The mean annual precipitation is 274 mm.
 The main river is aligning up to Notal parallel with the existing TL.